- Explore Berlin’s oldest Jewish neighborhood and learn the history of the Jewish community here

-This tour takes you to the Spandau suburb, one of the oldest neighborhoods in Berlin and once the epicenter of Jewish life.
-City history condenses here in a confined space, at the same time it is wonderful to stroll.
 The history of the Jewish community in Berlin goes back to 1671.
-Before the Second World War and the devastation of the Nazis, it was the largest Jewish community in Germany.
-After reunification, it began to flourish again and is now one of the most dynamic and fastest-growing in the world!
-While you hear about moving destinies, visit museums and monuments and stroll through the narrow streets of this neighborhood, this career unfolds in your mind’s eye.
+And before the Second World War and the devastation of the Nazis, the Spandau suburb was the largest Jewish community in all of Germany.
+After reunification, the district began to flourish again, and it is now one of the most dynamic and fastest-growing Jewish communities in the world.

-The tour focuses on today’s lifestyle district around Hackesche Höfe, beautifully restored courtyards, where charming boutiques, trendy cafes and trendy galleries await guests.
-At the location of the first synagogue in Berlin, you will learn something about the origins of the Jewish community.
-You will visit Otto Weidt’s former workshop for the blind, who was honored as one of the righteous among the nations because he saved the lives of many Jewish Berliners during the Nazi era.
+We’ll explore the lifestyle district of Hackesche Höfe, where beautifully restored courtyards, charming boutiques, chic cafes, and trendy galleries await.
+Visit the site of the first synagogue in Berlin and learn about the origins of the Jewish community here.
+Stop at Otto Weidt’s former workshop for the blind; Weidt was honored as one of the righteous among the nations for saving the lives of so many Jewish Berliners during the Nazi era.

-Grosse Hamburger Strasse was of central importance for Jewish life, where among other things the oldest Jewish cemetery in Berlin, the Jewish high school and the former Jewish nursing home are located.
-From here thousands of Jewish Berliners were deported to the Nazi concentration camps.
-In the cemetery you can see the grave of honor of Moses Mendelssohn, an influential Jewish intellectual and representative of Haskala, the ‘Jewish Enlightenment’.
+Wander along Grosse Hamburger Strasse, which was of central importance for Jewish life.
+It’s here that you’ll find, among other things, the Jewish high school, the former Jewish nursing home, and the oldest Jewish cemetery in Berlin — where you can see the grave of Moses Mendelssohn, an influential Jewish intellectual and representative of Haskalah, or the ‘Jewish Enlightenment.’

-The most important architectural testimony to Berlin’s once-glamorous Jewish life is the New Synagogue, an impressive building from the 19th century and now a museum and cultural center.
+Finally, the most important architectural testimony to Berlin’s once-glamorous Jewish life can also be found in the Spandau suburb, the New Synagogue.
+This impressive building from the 19th century is now a museum and cultural center.